Exopy/exopy/docs/source/dev_guide/tasks.rst

 (formatting and evaluation) :

-- for formatting only the value should be True, or 'Warn' if the error does not forbids to enqueue the measure.
+- for formatting only the value should be True, or 'Warn' if the error does not forbids to enqueue the measurement.
 - for formatting and evaluation it should be a |Feval| instance.
 See example.

 .. code-block:: python